JoshuaKGoldberg/TypeStat/README.md

 Stringent type safety with TypeScript, especially when adding [`--noImplicitAny`](https://basarat.gitbooks.io/typescript/docs/options/noImplicitAny.html) or [`--strictNullChecks`](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-2-0.html), is wonderful but can be difficult to add to large pre-existing projects.
-Even proper JSDoc coverage is difficult to achieve on more than a few dozen files.
 Adding type annotations through hundreds or thousands of legacy files is tedious and time-consuming.

 This package automagically adds those missing type annotations for you with configurable comment markers.